casper-network/docs/source/docs/casper/developers/cli/transfers/direct-token-transfer.md

 -   `target-account` - Hex-encoded public key of the account from which the main purse will be used as the target

--   `payment-amount` - The payment for the deploy in motes.
+-   `payment-amount` - The payment for the transfer in motes

 **Important response fields:**